Universal Fault-Tolerant Quantum Computing with Stabiliser Codes: Restrictions on Sets of Fault-Tolerant Logical Gates

 We define a code family to be $\mathbf{B}$-\emph{constrained} if the group

 is not universal.
-The following no-go theorem then follows. \begin{theorem} A $\mathbf{B}$-constrained code family cannot admit a universal set of bounded-spread logical operator implementations. \end{theorem} \begin{proof} By Lemma \ref{LemmaPL}, the set of logical operators that admit bounded-spread implementations is contained in the set $\left\{\bar{B}\in\mathbf{L}\middle| \bar{B}\bar{P}\bar{B}^\dag \in \mathbf{L}_\downarrow \,\, \forall \bar{P}\in\mathbf{P}_\downarrow \right\}$.
-Thus, if the group generated by this set is not universal then the set of bounded-spread logical operator implementations cannot be universal. \end{proof}
+The following no-go theorem then follows. \begin{theorem} A $\mathbf{B}$-constrained code family cannot admit bounded-spread implementations of a universal set of logical operators. \end{theorem} \begin{proof} By Lemma \ref{LemmaPL}, the set of logical operators that admit bounded-spread implementations is contained in the set $\left\{\bar{B}\in\mathbf{L}\middle| \bar{B}\bar{P}\bar{B}^\dag \in \mathbf{L}_\downarrow \,\, \forall \bar{P}\in\mathbf{P}_\downarrow \right\}$.
+Thus, if the group generated by this set is not universal then the set of logical operators that implement bounded-spread implementations cannot be universal. \end{proof}

 This theorem implies that any approach to fault tolerance based on bounded-spread quantum channels cannot be universal in $\mathbf{B}$-constrained code families.
 Indeed, Theorem \ref{Th2} implies the Eastin-Knill theorem \cite{Eastin} for $\mathbf{B}$-constrained code families and the Bravyi-K{\"o}nig theorem for conventional topological stabiliser codes \cite{Bravyi} (which we show below are $\mathbf{B}$-constrained).
 This is also true for non-unitary, bounded-spread implementations, such as those by braiding defects.
 In particular, Theorem 1 of Ref.~\cite{WebsterBraid} is also implied (for the case of defects with Pauli stabilisers).